© Crown copyright 2021

 Local authorities should work with transport operators to agree the arrangements for cleaning vehicles.
 Frequently touched surfaces should be cleaned after each journey wherever possible, and enhanced cleaning should take place at the end of each day.

-The guidance for places of further education recommend that they reduce contacts between individuals by forming groups or cohorts of students that remain separate from each other during the course of the day.
-The guidance for schools acknowledges that implementing bubbles even partially will still bring benefits, and that schools may need to allow mixing into wider groups in certain circumstances, including on transport.
+The guidance for schools acknowledges that separating groups and maintaining distance will still bring benefits even if partially implemented, and that schools may need to allow mixing into wider groups in certain circumstances, including on transport.
 Siblings may also be in different groups.

 Wherever possible, it is recommended that: